GiulSposito/advendofcode2021/day09/AdventOfCode_Day09.md

   unlist() |>
   as.integer()

+# matrix representing the floor map
 m <- matrix(input, nrow = length(input_raw), byrow = T)

+# the strategy here is to build a graph of adjacency positions
+# and remove the nodes if height==9
+# and measure the sizes of each graph component

+# map of nodes
 nodes <- expand.grid(list(x=1:dim(m)[1], y=1:dim(m)[2])) %>%
   mutate(node_id = 1:nrow(.)) %>%
   mutate(height  = c(m)) %>%
   relocate(node_id, everything())

+# edges of adjacency
 edges <- nodes %>%
   split(1:nrow(.)) %>%
   map_df(function(.n,.nodes,.mdim){